 Using Salt in a Shower Bomb

 While adding sea salt or Himalayan salt to your steamers will not provide as many benefits as taking a salt bath, there may still be some benefit.
 Just as a rock salt lamp will produce refreshing negative air ions, so will the hot shower water splashing on the salt in the tablet.
+It will certainly make your shower atmosphere more pleasant and spa like.

-Great DIY Gift
+Great DIY Gift Idea

 My shower steamers are bubbling up while drying.
 What do I do?